mahipal-z/Datalake-design-in-AWS/README.md

 # Data lake implementation with AWS
-Implementation of data lake design using CloudFormation and Farm-yield Analytics.
+Implementation of data lake design using CloudFormation and farm-yield analytics.

 ![](/lake.PNG)